If you’re searching for what to serve with brisket, you’ve come to the right place!

 Seriously!
 It was fun.

-No matter how you season your corn on the cob, it will be an ideal side for brisket.
+No matter how you season and serve your corn on the cob, it will be an ideal side for brisket.

-Click here for 3 ways to cook corn on the cob.
+Click here for 3 more ways to cook corn on the cob.

 This creamy broccoli salad is an ideal side dish for brisket because it adds a crunchy texture to the meal.